aws-solutions-library-samples/guidance-for-analyzing-customer-conversations-on-aws/README.md

 ## Overview

-This Guidance helps organizations harness the power of voice and chat analytics to improve customer satisfaction and loyalty.
+This Guidance helps retail organizations harness the power of voice and chat analytics to improve customer satisfaction and loyalty.
 By automatically transcribing and analyzing customer service phone calls as well as online chat interactions, retailers can uncover valuable insights that were previously difficult to access.

 The goal is to provide a data-driven approach to truly understanding the voice of the retail customer.
 This allows identification of key pain points or opportunities to enhance the overall shopping experience - from the customer's perspective.